Scheduled MonumentsWalesOffa's Dyke: Section from Footpath S of Pen-y-Bryn to Orseddwen

 What is Offa's Dyke: Section from Footpath S of Pen-y-Bryn to Orseddwen?

-Offa's Dyke Section from Footpath S of Pen-y-Bryn to Orseddwen is a linear earthwork forming part of the extensive eighth-century frontier work constructed under King Offa of Mercia.
+Offa's Dyke: Section from Footpath S of Pen-y-Bryn to Orseddwen is a linear earthwork forming part of the extensive frontier work traditionally attributed to King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE136.

 What period does Offa's Dyke: Section from Footpath S of Pen-y-Bryn to Orseddwen date from?

 Offa's Dyke: Section from Footpath S of Pen-y-Bryn to Orseddwen dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section from Footpath S of Pen-y-Bryn to Orseddwen?